 Parents have plenty of things to worry about; following vaccine recommendations shouldn’t be one of them.
 The groups who oversee our pediatric immunization schedule (the Centers for Disease Control and Prevention, the Advisory Committee on Immunization Practices, the American Academy of Pediatrics) do their homework and are constantly monitoring the safety and efficacy of our vaccines.
 Yet, internet rumors continue to strike fear in parents, leading some to choose the known risks of diseases rather than vaccinate their children.

 As a result, the measles, which was declared eliminated in the United States in 2000, is making a comeback.
-This year, a rising number of unvaccinated children led to the largest outbreak of measles in the U.S. since 1992, including 14 cases in Oregon (10 of which were in Multnomah County) and 81 cases in Washington.
+In 2019, a rising number of unvaccinated children led to the largest outbreak of measles in the U.S. since 1992.

 Measles is a highly contagious disease, and our region is not immune to it.
 If you’re not convinced about the importance of vaccination, here are five things you need to know.

 1. The MMR vaccine does not cause autism.

 Many concerned parents still point to a now-discredited study, published more than 20 years ago, that suggested an association between the measles, mumps, and rubella (MMR) vaccine and autism.
 Although that study has long since been refuted, retracted and found to be fraudulent, the alarms it set off continue to ring on the internet.
 While that original study looked at only 12 children, two more-recent studies of more than half a million children each have found no link between MMR vaccination and autism.

 2. The risks of measles far outweigh the risks of vaccination.